DoubleCiti/mongodb-migrations/README.md

 5. use cli `mongodb-migrate` to run migrations
 6. `metastore` is an optional parameter of collection name where it stores the previous migrations

+**Now there is an easier way to create a migration file, command `mongodb-migrate-create --description <description>` will create an empty migration file in `migrations` folder or the folder provided by `--migrations`.**

 If you don't wish to use the CLI, you can override the MigrationManager -> create_config and then call MigrationManager -> run.
 Example execution:

 ```python